benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-imd-ghost]: If I've understood correctly.
 Traces of IMD GHOST are difficult to find these days, and that's probably for the better.

 The [initial fork choice spec](https://github.com/ethereum/consensus-specs/blob/a103e79e676ca08cac0040f60c90fecf7e2ea3f2/specs/core/0_fork-choice.md) was published to GitHub in April 2019, numbering a mere 96 lines.
-The [current Phase 0 specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/fork-choice.md) has 488 lines.
+The [current Phase 0 fork choice spec](https://github.com/ethereum/consensus-specs/blob/v1.3.0/specs/phase0/fork-choice.md) has 576 lines.

 Various issues have caused the fork choice specification to balloon in complexity.

 In August 2019, a "decoy flip-flop attack" on LMD GHOST [was identified](https://ethresear.ch/t/decoy-flip-flop-attack-on-lmd-ghost/6001?u=benjaminion) that could be used by an adversary to delay finalisation (for a limited period of time).
 The defence against this is to [add a check](https://github.com/ethereum/consensus-specs/pull/1466/files) that newly considered attestations are from either the current or previous epoch only.
 We'll cover this under [`validate_on_attestation()`](/part3/forkchoice/phase0#attestation-timeliness).

-In September 2019 a "bouncing attack" on Casper FFG [was identified](https://ethresear.ch/t/analysis-of-bouncing-attack-on-ffg/6113?u=benjaminion) that could delay finalisation indefinitely.
-The [suggested fix](https://ethresear.ch/t/prevention-of-bouncing-attack-on-ffg/6114?u=benjaminion) involves only allowing the fork choice's justified checkpoint to be updated during the early part of an epoch.
-This was implemented in the consensus specs in [November, 2019](https://github.com/ethereum/consensus-specs/pull/1465).
-We'll be devoting a whole section to [the bouncing attack](/part3/forkchoice/phase0#the-bouncing-attack).
+In September 2019 a "bouncing attack" on Casper FFG [was identified](https://ethresear.ch/t/analysis-of-bouncing-attack-on-ffg/6113?u=benjaminion) that can delay finalisation indefinitely.
+Up to the Capella spec release we had [a fix](https://ethresear.ch/t/prevention-of-bouncing-attack-on-ffg/6114?u=benjaminion) for this that only allowed the fork choice's justified checkpoint to be updated during the early part of an epoch.
+The fix was removed in the Capella upgrade since it adds significant complexity to the fork choice, and in any case can be [worked around](https://notes.ethereum.org/@fradamt/Sy6PzcRdt) by splitting honest validators' views.
+The bouncing attack is very difficult to set up and an adversary with the power to do this could probably attack the chain in more interesting ways.
+The bouncing attack and its original fix remain documented in the [Bellatrix edition](/../bellatrix/part3/forkchoice/phase0#the-bouncing-attack).

 In July 2021, an edge case [was identified](https://notes.ethereum.org/@hww/fork-choice-store-inconsistency) in which (if 1/3 of validators were prepared to be slashed) the invariant that the store's justified checkpoint must be a descendant of the finalised checkpoint could become violated.
 [A fix](https://github.com/ethereum/consensus-specs/pull/2518) to the [`on_tick()`](/part3/forkchoice/phase0#on_tick) handler was implemented to maintain the invariant.